uWaterloo/api-documentation/v2/resources/infosessions.md

       "website":"",
       "audience":"3rd and 4th year Students",
       "programs":"Mathematics, Engineering, Computer Science",
       "description":"This event will be a preface to the fall information session.
 We are offering you an opportunity to connect one-on-one with a Technology Consulting Analyst and the Executive Sponsor of the campus recruitment program.
 You are welcome to ask questions pertaining to careers at Accenture, the day in the life of a Consulting Analyst, how to best prepare for a career with us, and any other questions you may have.
-Please register for a 15 minute session by contacting Andrew Davidson at abdavidson@uwaterloo.ca."
+Please register for a 15 minute session by contacting Andrew Davidson at abdavidson@uwaterloo.ca.", "link":"http:\/\/www.ceca.uwaterloo.ca\/students\/hiresessions_details.php?id2116"
-      "link":"http:\/\/www.ceca.uwaterloo.ca\/students\/hiresessions_details.php?id2116"
     },
     {